w3c/webextensions/proposals/permissions-canAccess.md

 ### Exposed Sensitive Data

-Document any sensitive data or personally-identifiable information the API exposes to the extension.
+No sensitive data is exposed in this API.
+The information given to extensions in this API is only what access the extension has, not granting actual access.

 ### Abuse Mitigations